twbs/blog/src/content/posts/2022/using-bootstrap-css-vars.md

 1. Adding CSS variables to all our forms
 2. Adding more nuanced global theme variables and support for color modes like [dark mode](https://github.com/twbs/bootstrap/pull/35857).

-These are likely coming in v5.3.0 (our next minor release after v5.2.0 stablizes), so in the mean time, check out the GitHub repo to see how things are shaping up.
+These are likely coming in v5.3.0 (our next minor release after v5.2.0 stabilizes), so in the mean time, check out the GitHub repo to see how things are shaping up.

 ## Root variables